Women’s 23/24 Alpine Ski Boot Roundup

 Some of the boots in this roundup of the best ski boots for women lean toward the freeride side, with walk/hike modes, which offer freedom of movement in the cuff for occasional trips off-piste or out-of-bounds.
 Others have features that blend performance with comfort, including combinations of lightweight plastic strategically placed to offer power without adding weight.

-The second step in the boot buying process is to visit a qualified boot fitter who studies your foot and specific physical needs and considers your skiing ability.
-Technological advances in ski boot design mean a new incentive to buy this season.
-Along with more options to truly “customize” the fit, comes an overall movement to save weight.
-“Ski boot manufacturers have been working hard to improve the out-of-the-box fit on women’s boots,” says Mike Callas, boot fitter and co-founder of Outdoor DIVAS women-specific ports store.
+The most important part of the boot buying process is getting the fit right, so visiting a qualified boot fitter is the best way to find the right boot for you.
+A boot fitter will asses your foot, ask about specific physical needs, and consider your skiing ability.
+Technological advances in ski boot design mean more options to truly “customize” the fit.
+“Ski boot manufacturers have been working hard to improve the out-of-the-box fit on women’s boots,” says Mike Callas, boot fitter and co-founder of Outdoor DIVAS women-specific sports store.
 “Better angles, higher quality liner materials, and designs that mitigate traditional problem areas, all mean your initial impression is much better.”

 Qualified boot fitters help pair you with the best boot for your physiology and ability level.
 They will consider your ability level (don’t sell yourself short!), where you like to ski, and whether you have any injuries.
-After they identify which category of boots to work with, they will start by finding the correct size, or the inner shape of the boot that best fits your feet.
-Narrow fitting boots have lasts around 96mm to 98mm and are usually the choice for experts who favor a tight fit and stiff flex for power and precision.
-Medium or average fitting boots have lasts around 100mm and wide-volume boots for high-volume feet have lasts that are 102 mm or above.
-Some companies offer the same boot model in two different last sizes to cater to higher or lower foot volume.
-Bootfitters also look at the instep height, heel anatomy, and calf muscle position.
+After they identify which category of boots to work with, they will start by finding the correct size and inner shape of the boot that best fits your feet.
+Narrow fitting boots have lasts, otherwise known as widths, around 96mm to 98mm and are usually the choice for those with narrow feet or experts who favor a tight fit and stiff flex for power and precision.
+These boots are known as low-volume models.
+Mid-volume or average-fitting boots have lasts around 100mm and wider boots, for high-volume feet, have lasts that are 102 mm or above.

 Once you purchase a pair of boots, you should continue your relationship with your boot fitter, who can customize your fit precisely, thanks to features provided by boot manufacturers.
 “Breakthroughs in shell and liner materials allow us to eliminate hot spots and make room when necessary,” says Callas.
 “Patterns on the liners and shells help us locate the perfect spot to punch or grind.
 Injectable liner technology allows us to improve a fit for a difficult foot or restore the fit of a packed-out boot.
 These features, paired with a competent boot fitter, can add a lot of value for the customer over the life of the product.”

 Use this roundup of the best women’s ski boots as a guide for buying boots in the all-mountain category.
+Each boot listed will fall under the mid-volume category, with other options mentioned for narrower and wider feet.
+Each boot will also come in a variety of flexes ranging from softer to stiffer and more aggressive.
+MSRP prices are noted according to the listed boot flex.
 Just remember that it’ll be your boot fitter who will put the spotlight on the best fit for you and your foot so that you can perform well, day after day, season after season.

 The top women’s alpine ski boots